Certseeds/GraphicsMagick/www/INSTALL-unix.rst

   thread safe by using thread APIs to implement required locking.
   This is intended to allow the GraphicsMagick library to be used by multi-threaded programs using native POSIX threads.
-If the locking or dependence on thread APIs is undesireable, then specify --without-threads.
+If the locking or dependence on thread APIs is undesirable, then specify --without-threads.
 Testing shows that the overhead from thread safety is virtually unmeasurable so usually there is no reason to disable multi-thread support.
 While previous versions disabled